conor-clyde/Insurance-Quote-Calculator/README.md

 - **Problem Solving** - Debugging and issue resolution

 ## 🤝 Contributing

-This project was developed as a learning exercise and is currently in a completed state.
-However, if you're interested in the codebase or have suggestions, feel free to:
+This project has completed its purpose for learning, but you are very welcome to use it in your own way:

-- **Fork the repository** for your own learning
+- Fork the repository and adapt it for your own projects
-- **Open issues** for bugs or improvements
+- Use the code as a reference for learning Gosu, clean architecture, and business logic design
-- **Submit pull requests** for enhancements
+- Open issues for bugs or documentation improvements
-- **Use as reference** for Gosu development
+- Submit pull requests if you’d like to suggest enhancements 🔒 Direct contributions to the main branch are restricted — only forks and pull requests are accepted.

 ## 📄 License